Loved ones remember those who have lost their lives to COVID-19 in Ontario

 "Her cooking was Mediterranean with a distinct and comforting taste that we were never able to replicate," granddaughter, Celine Caira, said.
 "We will dearly miss her homemade canelloni, gnogghi, ‘verduras’ and soothing chicken broth."

-She loved to dance, travel, listen to mariachis, look pretty, see humor in self-deprecation, give gifts, tell stories, watch telenovelas, and to care for her plants and beloved canary birds.
+She loved to dance, travel, listen to mariachis, look pretty, see humour in self-deprecation, give gifts, tell stories, watch telenovelas, and to care for her plants and beloved canary birds.
 She could not stand the suffering of the innocent and vulnerable and hated gossiping and mean-spirited people.

 Her family says Napoli remained undeterred by the challenges of life and always put kindness above all else.